-Kershaw Cryo Folding Knife ($27)
+Kershaw Cryo Folding Knife ($43)

-A well made folder makes a great gift.
+A well-made folder makes a great gift.
 This knife designed by Rick Hinderer is high quality at a low price.
-The assisted opening, frame lock, and multi position clip all add to the functionality.
+The assisted opening, frame lock, and multi-position clip all add to the functionality.

 Food and Water Storage Gifts

-WaterBOB Emergency Drinking Water Storage ($23)
+AquaPod Emergency Drinking Water Storage ($30)

 Home Security Gifts

-Specialized Prepper Gifts
+Bug Out Bag Prepper Gifts

 Whether it is for a specialized kit to prepare for a specific disaster or specialized gear for a bug out bag, specialized prepper gifts are a sure bet to get for the prepper that has everything.

 For the prepper who is also into bushcraft, or in need of a good knife.
-The full tang fixed blade Moraknivs are known to be some of the best bushcraft knives in the business, and the heavy duty one makes a great addition to bug out bags or backpacking gear.
+The full tang fixed blade Moraknivs are known to be some of the best bushcraft knives in the business, and the heavy-duty one makes a great addition to bug out bags or backpacking gear.

 The Final Word